uvicpraxis/uvicpraxis.github.io/gpms.md

 This element will typically be repeated: for example, 3D, 1st-person, and perspective camera.

-Two options for this element (free camera and cinematic camera) are defined here to avoid confusion.
+Two terms in this element (free camera and cinematic camera) are defined here to avoid confusion.

 Select "free camera" if "the camera is not attached to a specific avatar and does not follow a specific target" (Poff and Atari 2025).
 Such cameras are common in strategy and sandbox games, where the "player is able to freely slide/scroll/rotate through the environment" (ibid).